a3mc/Casper-Metrics/README.md

 `npm run migrate && npm run build && pm2 reload ecosystem.config.js`

-There's an environment file additionally to .env, that you don't need to change to run the project, but if you wish to alter something there it can be found in `environments` directory.
+There's an networks file additionally to .env, that you don't need to change to run the project, but if you wish to alter something there it can be found in `environments` directory.
 When you you build the project in production mode it uses prod file, and when in dev - dev file.
 TODO: some settings will be moved to .env to simply the setup.

-Application needs a reverse proxy to be set for to ports, set it environment.ts file.
+Application needs a reverse proxy to be set for to ports, set it networks.ts file.
 One is used for the public front, and another for admin.
 The latter needs to be protected.

 ## URLs to access the application

-Ports are specified in the environment configuration files.
+Ports are specified in the networks configuration files.
 By default the prod build will open the front page on http://localhost:3000 and the admin panel on http://localhost:3004.
-Dev environment uses 3002 and 3003 ports respectively.
+Dev networks uses 3002 and 3003 ports respectively.

 It's supposed to forward these ports to external ports using NGINX (or another) reverse-proxy.
 THat's not required during testing or development.